03 Jun 2024

 The Debt Arrangement Scheme

 The Debt Arrangement Scheme is a free debt management solution.
-It allows you to pay your debts over time at a rate you can afford through a debt payment programme (DPP).
+It allows you to pay your debts in a manageable way:

 While you’re doing this, you’ll be protected from creditors trying to recover their money.